hynek/structlog/README.rst

 ``structlog`` targets Python 3.6 and newer, and PyPy3.

 If you need support for older Python versions, the last release with support for Python 2.7 and 3.5 was `20.1.0 <https://pypi.org/project/structlog/20.1.0/>`_.
-The package meta data should ensure that you get the correct version.
+The package metadata should ensure that you get the correct version.

 ``structlog`` for Enterprise
 ----------------------------

 Available as part of the Tidelift Subscription.

-The maintainers of structlog and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
+The maintainers of structlog and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open-source packages you use to build your applications.
 Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use. `Learn more. <https://tidelift.com/subscription/pkg/pypi-structlog?utm_source=pypi-structlog&utm_medium=referral&utm_campaign=readme>`_